fritsche/hhco/README.md

 others from Dr. Yuan Yuan repository (https://github.com/yyxhdy/ManyEAs) or by e-mail.

 Note that, this code can be used only for non-commercial purposes.
-We'd appreciate your acknowledgment if you use the code.
+We would appreciate your acknowledgment if you use the code.

 For any problem concerning the code, please fill in an issue: https://github.com/fritsche/hhco/issues.